emberjs/rfcs/text/0997-make-on-built-in.md

 The behavior of `on` would be the same as it is today, but defined by default in the `glimmer-vm`.

+`on` will be a keyword, and for backwards compatibility, this will require that keywords, in strict mode, be overrideable by the strict-mode scope bag.

 ## How we teach this

 Once implemented, the guides, if they say anything about gjs/gts/`<template>` and `on` by the time this would be implemented, would only remove the import.